szaumoor/ZSTweaks/README.md

 - The probability of stun (now a special type of fear) is a proper 10% chance
 - For flavor, Sarevok will also use his "Die!" line when a Deathbringer Assault happens

-This component contains the same fixes as klatu's deathbringer assault component.
+This component contains the same fixes as Tresset's deathbringer assault component.
 No need to use both.

 </details>